CS5008Fall2025/midterm-report-Cat97-97/README.md

 Observations: function-call overhead, interpreter vs compiled execution, recursion depth limits, integer size/overflow (C `uint64_t` vs Python big ints), timer resolution, and cache warmup effects all influence absolute timings but not asymptotic trends.

+Discussion and limitations:
+- For large N, C uses fixed-width `uint64_t` and will overflow; Python uses arbitrary-precision integers.
+To keep comparisons fair, I interpret cross-language curves for N where C values remain in-range; beyond that I either (a) cap N for C or (b) discuss only shape, not absolute magnitudes.
+- Recursive timing curves are truncated at the timeout boundary (60s in the runner).
+Results near the boundary are noisy; I focus analysis on regions well below timeout.
+- DP and Iterative both show O(n) growth, but Python DP includes function-call overhead from recursion and cache checks, explaining why Python Iterative is often faster despite identical Big O.
+- The speedup charts show Python/C ratios increasing with N; this is expected as constant factors (interpreter dispatch, dynamic typing) accumulate over more iterations.
+- Timer resolution: I used `clock_gettime` in C and `time.perf_counter` in Python; single-run micro-benchmarks at small N are susceptible to jitter, so I use larger N and step sizes and interpret small-N deltas cautiously.

 ## Language Analysis

 ### Language 1: C
 Focus areas: manual memory management, fixed-width integers (`uint64_t`) and overflow considerations, `clock_gettime` timing, iterative array vs minimal-state variants, and stack vs heap for safety.
+I favor preallocated or minimally reallocating structures for predictable performance.
+Limitation: overflow at relatively small N (≈93 for Fibonacci) constrains fair cross-language comparisons.

 ### Language 2: Python
-Focus areas: `functools.lru_cache` for memoization, list-based tabulation, recursion depth and performance, dynamic big integers simplifying correctness at large N.
+Focus areas: `functools.lru_cache` for memoization, list-based tabulation, recursion depth and performance, dynamic big integers simplifying correctness at large N. Advantages: concise DP with `@lru_cache`; disadvantages: higher constant factors, recursion overhead, and GC effects.
+Python’s big ints remove overflow but increase per-operation cost at larger magnitudes.

 ### Comparison and Discussion Between Experiences
-Contrast ergonomics and performance; align empirical curves with Big O; discuss how language features (caching, big ints, allocation) influenced results and how I kept comparisons fair.
+Contrast: C is consistently faster due to compilation and simpler numeric types; Python is more ergonomic and expressive, particularly for memoization.
+Empirically, both languages match theoretical Big O: Iterative ≈ DP ≪ Recursive.
+Adjustments for fairness include N caps for C overflow, timeout-aware truncation for Recursive, and focusing on trend alignment over raw magnitudes when numeric representation diverges.

 ## Conclusions / Reflection
 Key takeaways: iterative and DP are O(n) and dominate recursive at modest N; Python’s ease vs C’s speed; pitfalls (overflow, recursion limits) and how they change interpretation.
 Future work: fast doubling, matrix exponentiation.